thomasballinger/bittorrent/readme.md

 * write queries for status for UI to use
 * learn twisted
 * use packages instead of just modules
-* factor things out enough that Twisted could be used as a core this is a notebook task maybe put message buffer in a separate object, write recv_msg so no read/write events in peer/client objects
 * Don't ask if they don't have the piece
 * endgame cancel messages
 * Use more memory-efficient bitmaps (SBA)